mahfuzur12/MSMS/README.md

 $ python3 manage.py test
 ```

-TESTS MIGHT GIVE YOU AN ERROR OR FAILURE BUT THE APP WORKS FINE.
+TESTS MIGHT GIVE YOU ERRORS OR FAILURES BUT THE APP WORKS FINE.

 ## Sources
 The packages used by this application are specified in `requirements.txt`